ltrgoddard/thesis/bibl.markdown

 'Long Live the Vortex!', *Blast*, 1 (1914), [7--8]
 Lovelock, James, *A Rough Ride to the Future* (London: Allen Lane, 2014)
 Luna, Joe and Jow Lindsay, eds., *Hix Eros: On the Late Poetry of J.H.
 Prynne* (Brighton: Hi Zero and Sad Press, 2014)
+Lynd, Robert S. and Helen Merrell, *Middletown: A Study in American Culture* (New York: Harcourt, Brace and Company, 1929)
 Lytle Shaw, *Frank O'Hara: The Poetics of Coterie* (Iowa City: University of Iowa Press, 2006)
 MacKillop, Ian, *F.R.
 Leavis: A Life in Criticism* (London: Allen Lane), p.
 152
 Mallon, Thomas, 'The Underreachers', *Contemporary Literature*, 22.2 (Spring 1981), pp. 243--47